sonjoydatta/react-boilerplate/README.md

 1. Boilerplate fully typed with `TypeScript`
 2. Configured with `Vite`.
 Vite pre-bundles dependencies using esbuild.
 Esbuild is written in Go and pre-bundles dependencies 10-100x faster than other JavaScript-based bundlers.
 [Learn more about vite](https://dev.to/karanpratapsingh/vite-is-too-fast-i8g)
 3. Configured with `Ant Design`
-4. Less, Scss, CSS & styled-components can be use if needed
+4. Less, Scss, CSS & styled-components can be used if needed
 5. It has the translation & styled-components default theme with typed configuration
-6. Configured with `React Router V6` which has the more optimised features than previous version
+6. Configured with `React Router V6` which has the more optimised features than the previous version
 7. Has access control features
 8. It has the fallback UI for internal server error & unauthorised
-9. Decouple the UI from the business logic and API calls (make it as a pure library)
+9. Decouple the UI from the business logic and API calls (make it a pure library)
 10. Added `React Query` for fetching data from the server

 ## Common Commands